-- White patients push for specialty care more often and more strenuously, and providers are responsive to this. - Clinicians were more likely to report having spoken with this outpatient provider for White patients than for Black or Latinx patients (24.3 vs 16.7%).
+- White patients are perceived to push for specialty care more often and more strenuously, and providers admit they are responsive to this. - Clinicians were more likely to report having spoken with this outpatient provider for White patients than for Black or Latinx patients (24.3 vs 16.7%).